All GLP-1 medications from licensed 503A pharmacies Browse Products

 For most people on GLP-1 medications, this means 80-130 grams of protein daily.

 Let us put that in practical terms.
 If you weigh 200 pounds and have roughly 130 pounds of lean body mass, your protein target is somewhere between 91 and 130 grams per day.
-That is a lot of protein to fit into 900-1,200 calories, which is what many GLP-1 users actually eat.
+That's a lot of protein to fit into 900-1,200 calories, which is what many GLP-1 users actually eat.

 The key metric is protein density.
 You need foods that deliver the most protein per calorie.
 Chicken breast, Greek yogurt, egg whites, tuna, cottage cheese, and whey protein powder are your best friends.
 Check out our for a full week of meals that hit these targets.